-18 Ways You're Cooking Your Turkey Wrong
+17 Major Ways You're Cooking a Turkey Wrong

-Are you hosting Thanksgiving for the first time this year?
+Are you hosting Thanksgiving for your household this year?
 While choosing the menu and cooking some delicious Thanksgiving sides can be fun, roasting a full turkey for a crowd can be quite intimidating.
 That's why we tapped Jasmine Shea, nutrition consultant for Bubs Naturals and founder of Your Dinner Is Planned, to share some of her knowledge on turkey mistakes you may be making while cooking this year.
 Between buying your turkey, cleaning it, and cooking it, we have quite a few tips and tricks to make sure this year's turkey is the best one yet!

 So if you're cooking this Thanksgiving, make sure to avoid these turkey mistakes.

-Don't wash or rinse your turkey before cooking
+Mistake: Washing your turkey before cooking

-A common misconception is that rinsing the raw turkey will remove the harmful bacteria that can cause food poisoning, but the opposite is actually true.
+A common misconception is that rinsing the raw turkey will remove the harmful bacteria that can cause food poisoning, but the opposite is true.
 Rinsing the turkey puts you more at risk for contamination because washing it can cause the bacteria to spread all over your kitchen.
 The USDA encourages everyone to wash their hands thoroughly for at least 20 seconds before and after handling a turkey.
 Plus, the only real way to kill bacteria is to cook to the proper internal temperature.

-Don't thaw the turkey out on the counter
+Mistake: Thawing the turkey out on the counter

 One of the top mistakes you could make to compromise the safety of your turkey is to let it thaw on the counter.
 A room-temp environment is an ideal breeding ground for nasty bacteria that can make you (and all of your guests) really sick.